Mindfulness and Money in Retirement

 What does your human capital curve look like?
 How hard do you plan to work, and for how long?
 I think you can never retire, retire early.

-Getting rich means keeping your human capital while you increase your financial capital.
-Staying rich means keeping your human capital high because what good is money if you are not around and kicking to spend it?
+Getting rich means maintaining your human capital while increasing your financial capital.
+Staying rich means maintaining your human capital because what good is money if you are not around and kicking to spend it?

-The goal is total wealth.
-Total wealth slowly increases over time as your human capital is turned into financial capital.
+The goal is total wealth, which slowly increases over time as human capital is turned into financial capital.

 Mindfulness and Money in Retirement

-Above, on the top is total wealth.
-Notice how even early in your life total wealth is high because you have a massive amount of human capital.
+Above, on the top, is total wealth.
+Notice how, even early in your life, total wealth is high because you have massive human capital.
 That’s your potential energy for turning human capital into financial capital.

-I also like how your financial wealth increases even after you die.
+I also like how financial wealth increases even after you die.
 This assumes a legacy.
-Even as your human capital plummets, your total wealth increases through the power of investments.
-Making money on your money.
+Even as your human capital plummets, your total wealth increases through the power of investments—making money on your money.

 But I don’t like that human capital plummets!
 I hope we can do better than that.